Ponta Do Sol Village During Sunset, Madeira Portugal

 Northern Portugal is renowned for its friendly inhabitants and their love of a good party.
 Tourists rarely venture far beyond the ridiculously picturesque city of Porto (and its equally good-looking sister city of Vila Nova de Gaia on the opposite bank of the Douro), but northern Portugal is also home to the country’s only national park: the wildly beautiful Peneda-Gerês, where wolves roam and villages are carved from ancient stone.

-The region is also home to historic cities packed with stunning Baroque architecture – there are particularly fine examples in beautiful Braga and in Guimarães, the city known as ‘the birthplace of Portugal – and gloriously unspoiled river beaches such as the pine-flanked sands of the Praia Fluvial da Lomba, on the banks of the Douro in Gondomar.
+Don’t miss: The region is also home to historic cities packed with stunning Baroque architecture – there are particularly fine examples in beautiful Braga and in Guimarães, the city known as ‘the birthplace of Portugal – and gloriously unspoiled river beaches such as the pine-flanked sands of the Praia Fluvial da Lomba, on the banks of the Douro in GondomarThen there are the verdant terraced hills of the Douro wine region, where the Douro International Natural Park further contributes to making this one of the most beautiful and diverse regions in the country.

 Visit for: Fairytale villages and blissful river beaches set at the foot of snow-capped mountains

-Here you’ll find Portugal’s highest peaks – the UNESCO Geopark Serra da Estrela sees enough snow in winter to merit its own ski resort – and the gorgeous, forest-flanked river beaches of the interior make a crowd-free alternative to the lively sandy strips dotted along the 174 miles of coastline.
-Wine lovers, meanwhile, will revel in the robust reds and citrusy whites of the Dão region.
+Don’t miss: Portugal’s highest peaks – the Unesco Geopark Serra da Estrela sees enough snow in winter to merit its own ski resort – and the gorgeous, forest-flanked river beaches of the interior make a crowd-free alternative to the lively sandy strips dotted along the 174 miles of coastline.
+Oh, and wine people – you’ll love the robust reds and citrusy whites of the Dão region.

 Advertising